San Francisco Market

 How long do homes stay on the market in San Francisco?

-Homes in San Francisco currently spend an average of 35 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in San Francisco currently spend an average of 16 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 How do I finance a condo in San Francisco?